loosolab/UROPA/docs_rst/output.rst

 - Pie chart illustrating the genomic locations of the peaks per annotated feature (Figure 1C).
 - Bar plot displaying the occurrence of the different features, if there is more than one feature assigned for peak annotation (not illustrated due to one feature in this example).

-*Figure 1A-C could be the summary for the first UROPA run with only one query (if always query 0 would provide the final hit)**
+*Figure 1A-C would be the summary for the first UROPA run with only one query**

 **Graphs based on the 'BestperQuery_Hits' output:**

 - Distribution of the distances per feature per query is displayed in a histogram (Figure 1D).
 - Pie chart illustrating the genomic locations of the peaks per annotated feature (not illustrated).
-- Pairwise comparison among all queries is evaluated within a Venn diagram, only if more than one query is given in the config file (one pairwise comparison displayed in Figure 1E).
+- Pairwise comparisons among all queries is evaluated within a Venn diagram, only if more than one query is given in the config file (one pairwise comparison displayed in Figure 1E).
 - Chow Ruskey plot with comparison across all defined queries (for three to five annotation queries)(Figure 1F).

 .. figure:: img/output-formats-summary.png